trivelle/worker/docs/design.md

 The service will use mTLS to secure traffic and verify client and server authenticity.
 For this design document, we will make the assumption that the Certificate Authority (CA) can be trusted i.e. certificates are only issued to users and nodes that have been verified.

-Both server and client will support TLS versions 1.2 and 1.3.
+Both server and client will support TLS version 1.3.

 The [grpc-go](https://github.com/grpc/grpc-go) package that we will be using to implement the server and client give direct access to the standard library's `tls.Config` struct so it should be relatively simple to verify both